 CloudZero also empowers you with real-time cost anomaly detection.
 Whenever your costs are trending, we’ll send you timely, noise-free, and context-rich alerts so you can tell exactly what to correct to prevent overspending.

-These are just a few of the CloudZero benefits that Drift has used to save over $3 million on AWS.
-And, Demandbase recently used CloudZero and reduced its annual cloud bill by 36%, justifying $175 million in financing.
+These are just a few of the CloudZero benefits that Drift has used to save over $4 million on AWS.
+And, LawnStarter recently used CloudZero to reduce its cloud storage costs by 55%.

 You’ll also be joining Remitly, MalwareBytes, and Skyscanner in taking control of your cloud costs within days — not months. to experience CloudZero for yourself.